How to Spot Fake or Spam Accounts on Instagram

 I am not talking about those people who created a second account which usually does not spam other people.
 Believe me, there are people who really create a second account to experiment how the post would look like when it’s posted on their real account nor am I talking about those people who want to classify their post or whatsoever.
-I actually got a friend, who created a second account just to post funny stuff.
+I actually got a friend, who created another account just to post funny stuff.
 And she calls it, “for entertainment purposes”.
 We can’t actually call that spamming.

 I am talking about those accounts controlled by bots.
 They are quite annoying and they actually do not help anyone – not your business, not your career, not you.

 Unlike before, where it is so hard to identify spam accounts, we can now simply go to a website, enter the username and hit the search to analyze fake accounts.
 Interested in checking your followers?
 Here are some suggested sites: Twitter Audit and Fakers From StatusPeople for Twitter and Follower Check for Instagram.

 But if you want to identify these accounts manually, then here are some of them.

 1. Too Many Accounts Followed

 So here’s an account.
 Let’s say it’s Peter’s account.
 He has 2 posts, 58 followers (not bad), 7469 followings.

 You are raising your brows.
 I know, I hope you just misread that but you did not.
 I am wishing the same too.
 It’s a WOW, but it’s unimaginable.
 “How can they follow 8k accounts?”, I asked myself.
 If it were me, I will not be able to check all those accounts in a week.
 But that’s just me, what about other people?

 So, I checked several Instagram accounts (not less than 100) just to verify my doubts.
 I make it sure that they are active (aka they have been posting recent photos).
 Know what I found?
 The highest number of